 - Never give your medication (or any medications prescribed for a two-legged family member) to your pet without first consulting a veterinarian.

-...and last, but not least, always keep the number for your veterinarian and the APCC handy.
+Last, but not least, always keep the number for your veterinarian handy, along with those for the ASPCA Animal Poison Control Center (888-426-4435) and the Pet Poison Helpline (855-764-7661) handy.
 You don't want to be looking for it in an emergency situation!
 You can use our printable wallet-sized pet emergency cards keep this contact information with you at all times.